 For more questions regarding the California landlord-tenant laws or professional rental management services, get in touch with Action Properties, Inc. We’re the top property management company in Mountain View and Silicon Valley.
 Get in touch to learn more!

-Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
-Laws change, and this post might not be updated at the time of your reading.
+Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your city or state.
+Laws change and can vary from city to city, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.